divonlan/genozip/docs/dvcf.rst

 This demonstrates how a VCF file can continue to evolve, adding and dropping variants, adding, removing or modifying INFO and FORMAT fields, all while continuing to maintain both coordinates, renderable in either Primary or Luft coordinates as required by any particular step in an analysis process.

+**--allow-ambiguous - handling ambiguous REF⇆ALT switches**

+There are three cases where Genozip is unable to determine whether a variant has a REF⇆ALT switch or not.
+We refer to these variants as *ambiguous* .
+These are:

+*1. Some cases of insertion*

+Example: ``REF=C ALT=CAG Luft-reference=CAG``.
+Both ``REF=C ALT=CAG`` and ``REF=CAG ALT=C`` (i.e. a REF⇆ALT switch) are plausible.

+However, if, for example, ``Luft-reference=CTT`` this variant is not ambiguous since ALT does not match the Luft reference.

+*2. Same cases deletion*

+Example: ``REF=CAG ALT=C Luft-reference=CAG``.
+Both ``REF=CAG ALT=C`` and ``REF=C ALT=CAG`` (i.e. a REF⇆ALT switch) are plausible.

+However, if, for example, ``Luft-reference=CTT`` this variant is not ambiguous since REF does not match the Luft reference, and it is a REF⇆ALT switch.
+Nevertheless, Genozip doesn't currently support REF⇆ALT switch of Indels and will reject this variant with ``RefLongChange``.

+*3. All* `structural variants <https://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/VCF%20(Variant%20Call%20Format)%20version%204.0/encoding-structural-variants/>`_ with a special ALT (one enclosed in <> brackets, such as <DEL>).

+Example: REF=C ALT=<DEL> Luft-reference=C.

+By dafault, ``genozip`` rejects lifting these variants, hence making them Primary-only variants, with an oStatus of AmbigIns, AmbigDel or AmbigStructVar.

+Using ``genozip --chain`` in combination with ``--allow-ambiguous`` will cause ``genozip`` to instead lift these variants, with an oStatus of OkAmbigIns, OkAmbigDel or OkAmbigSV.

+The oStatus is viewable using ``genocat --show-dvcf``.

+**--reject-ref-alt-switches - handling bi-allelic SNP REF⇆ALT switches**

+By default, bi-allelic SNP variants with a REF⇆ALT switch will be lifted by Genozip (with an oStatus of OkRefAltSwitch), also updating the affected annoations as described in :ref:`Rendering a DVCF <dvcf-rendering>`.

+Using ``genozip --chain`` in combination with ``--reject-ref-alt-switches`` will cause Genozip to reject lifting these variants, hence making them Primary-only variants with an oStatus of RefAltSwitch.

 **--show-dvcf - variant by variant info**

 Now let's look at a couple of interesting analytics: ``--show-dvcf`` is a useful tool for getting visibility into how Genozip handled each variant.
 It may also be used in combination with ``--luft``: